BlairLeduc/touch-bar-display/README.md

     ext install touch-bar-display

-# Do you know of a great extension that's missing?
+# Do you have functionality that would help others?
-Create a Pull Request, and I'll give it a spin.
+Create a Pull Request, and I'll take a look.